 Confederate troops attacked at 6 a.m. on April 12, 1864, moving to the scene on horseback, then dismounting and attacking like infantry soldiers.
 Against the poorly designed and defended fort, the relatively inexperienced Union troops were no match to Forrest’s 1,600 battle-hardened Confederates.
 Among the people killed during the early fighting was Union Major Booth; after he was shot and killed command of the fort fell to Major William Bradford.

-At 2 p.m. that day, Forrest sent a letter to the fort asking the Union commander to surrender.
+At 2 p.m. that day, Forrest sent a letter to the fort demanding the Union commander to surrender.
+Bradford refused to do so for reasons that we aren’t sure about today; it is possible that he felt like his men still had a chance because of the presence on the river of a small U.S. Navy gunboat called the USS New Era.
 After a cease fire that lasted about half an hour, the fighting resumed, and in a short time Confederate forces began scaling the fort’s innermost walls.

 To this day, people argue about what happened then.